 Bah humbug.
 The holidays are here.
-Because my marriage is over I have nothing to look forward to and it makes me feel so sad and depressed.
+I am so sad and depressed because my marriage is over and I have nothing to look forward to.
 I wish the holidays would just be over with!

 Did you know that more people visit divorce attorneys in January than any other month?
 The reason why is because couples want to “spare” the pain of a break-up so they stick out the holidays together.
 What they are actually doing is prolonging their own pain – ESPECIALLY if they are acting like a loving happy couple.

 In the first week of December 2013, Ted announced that he was no longer happy and would be moving out after the holidays.
 Kristen and Ted had been married for 18 years.
 Ted’s reasoning was that he did not want to ruin the holidays for Kristen.
 Her view was, “If you want to break-up, then let’s do it.
 I do not want to pretend during the holidays.”